fieldtrip/website/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session.md

 After the localization of the fiducials we realign the head shape to the respective coordinate system:

     cfg = [];
-    cfg.coordsys        = 'ctf'; % or 'neuromag'
+    cfg.coordsys     = 'ctf';           % or neuromag
     cfg.fiducial.nas = fid.elec(1,:);   % position of nasion
     cfg.fiducial.lpa = fid.elec(2,:);   % position of LPA
     cfg.fiducial.rpa = fid.elec(3,:);   % position of RPA
-    headshape_ctf = ft_meshrealign(headshape)
+    headshape_coreg  = ft_meshrealign(headshape)

 Now we have the head shape in the correct coordinate system and can use it for on- and offline head localization.

 ## Monitor a subject's head position during a MEG session

-After initializing the MEG system, one starts the **acq2ftx/neuromag2ft application**.
+After initializing the MEG system, one starts the **acq2ft/neuromag2ft application**.
 When subsequently starting Acquisition, the data is transferred in realtime to the FieldTrip buffer which can be read from any computer connected through a network.
-Point to the location of the buffer by correctly specifying cfg.datase
+Point to the location of the buffer by correctly specifying cfg.dataset like this:

       cfg = [];
       cfg.dataset = 'buffer://hostname:1972';     % get data from buffer
       ft_realtime_headlocalizer(cfg)

-To improve the real time head movement compensation, we can also specify a realistic head shape and a realistic model of the dewa
+To improve the real time head movement compensation, we can also specify a realistic head shape and a realistic model of the dewar:

+    cd <path_to_fieldtrip/template/dewar
+    load ctf                                    % or neuromag

     cfg = [];
     cfg.dataset = 'buffer://hostname:1972';     % get data from buffer
     cfg.dewar   = ctf_dewar;
     cfg.head    = headshape_ctf;
     ft_realtime_headlocalizer(cfg)

-**Repositioning within a recording session** can be achieved by marking the head position indicator (HPI) coil positions at an arbitrary point in time, operationalized through clicking the 'Update' button.
+### Repositioning within a single recording session

+This can be achieved by marking the head position indicator (HPI) coil positions at an arbitrary point in time, operationalized through clicking the 'Update' button.
 Black unfilled markers should appear which indicate the positions of the coils at the moment of buttonpress.
 Distance to these marked positions then become colorcoded.

+### Repositioning between multiple recording sessions

-**Repositioning between a recording session** , i.e. to a previous recording session, can be achieved by specifying cfg.template.
-Either by pointing to another dataset; e.g. cfg.template = 'subject01xxx.ds' (CTF275 systems only), or by pointing to a textfile created by clicking the Update button during a previous recording session; e.g. cfg.template = '29-Apr-2013-xxx.txt' (CTF275 and Neuromag systems).
+You can reposition to i.e. to a previous recording session by specifying cfg.template.
+Either by pointing to another dataset; e.g. cfg.template = 'subject01xxx.ds' (CTF275 systems only), or by pointing to a text file created by clicking the Update button during a previous recording session; e.g. cfg.template = '29-Apr-2013-xxx.txt' (CTF275 and Neuromag systems).

-{% include image src="/assets/img/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session/anims1.gif" width="600" %}--" %}
+{% include image src="/assets/img/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session/anims1.gif" width="600" %}

-_Figure 1; Top (left plot) and back view (right plot) of the subject's head.
+*Figure 1; Top (left plot) and back view (right plot) of the subject's head.
 Nasion is represented by a triangular marker and both aurical points by circular markers.
 To aid the subject with repositioning, the real-time fiducial positions are color coded to indicate the distances to the targets (green `< 1.5 mm, orange < 3 mm, and red >` 3 mm).
-If all three markers are within limits, the head turns lightblue (CTF only).
-Click on the image for the animation. _
+If all three markers are within limits, the head turns light blue (CTF only).
+Click on the image for the animation.*

 ### Replaying a subject's recorded head position